yhl125/ETHFALCON/README.md

 | falcon.verify_opt         | Use of precomputed NTT public key form, recursive NTT | 14.6 M| OK|
 | falcon.verify_iterative         | Use of precomputed NTT public key form, custom iterative NTT | 8.3 M| OK|
 | falcon.recover         | Use of hinted $s_2^{-1}$, custom iterative NTT | 8.3 M (Theoretical) | TBC|

+### YUL

+Upon confirmation of the optimal algorithm for NTT, its critical parts have been implemented in Yul, benefiting from the extcodecopy trick described in 3.3, stack optimization, and variable control.

 ### PYTHON